Willianvdv/open-art/README.md

 ### Update Rembrandt
 Rembrandt is a small script rendering the canvas.
-I didn't spend anytime optimising it, also I'm not sure if I've chosen the most efficient grid system.
+I didn't spend any time optimising it, also I'm not sure if I've chosen the most efficient grid system.